kintone-labs/kintone-ios-sdk/docs/getting-started/quickstart.md

 * Modify Podfile

-        target 'QuickStartApp' do
+        target 'testSDK' do
             use_frameworks!
             pod 'PromisesSwift'
             pod 'kintone-ios-sdk'
-        # Pods for QuickStartApp
+        # Pods for testSDK
         end

 * Run

         pod install

-* On your application folder, click on *QuickStartApp.xcworkspace* file to start implementing sample
+* On your ./testSDK folder, double click on *testSDK.xcworkspace* file to start implementing

 ### Implement sample application using kintone iOS SDK